 The phrase "to accept the persons of men" or "to respect persons" does not mean, as the modern versions have translated it, "to show partiality" or "to show favoritism".
 One of the chief arguments of the Arminian side against the doctrine of election is: "God does not show partiality or favoritism, so election cannot be true."
 The new bibles are reinforcing this fallacious argument.

 "Not to show partiality" is to treat all men equally; and God does not treat every individual equally, as His word clearly testifies.
-Daniel Webster's 1828 dictionary defines "respecter of persons" as 'a person who regards the external circumstances of others in his judgment, and suffers his opinions to be biased by them'.
+Noah Webster's 1828 dictionary defines "respecter of persons" as 'a person who regards the external circumstances of others in his judgment, and suffers his opinions to be biased by them'.

 We are told in Deuteronomy 7:6-8 "For thou art an holy people unto the LORD thy God: the LORD thy God hath chosen thee to be a special people unto himself, above all people that are upon the face of the earth.
 The LORD did not set his love upon you, nor choose you, because ye were more in number than any people: for ye were the fewest of all people: But because the LORD loved you".